ajoudaki/simple-lop/README.md

-# Loss of Plasticity (LoP) Experiment
+# Loss of Plasticity (LoP)

 PyTorch implementation for investigating loss of plasticity in continual learning with Gaussian Mixture Model (GMM) tasks.
+The setup is designed for ultimate speed of producing and thereby studying loss of plasticty.

 ## Overview